 Any joints, cracks or openings in foundation walls must be sealed with polyurethane caulk or elastomeric sealant.
 Regardless of whether insulation is installed on the interior or exterior of block walls, at least one course of masonry block foundation walls, either at or above grade, must be filled using a solid masonry block, masonry grouted solid, a bond beam or a solid concrete beam.

-Sump pit - requires a sealed or gasketed sump lid be installed.
+Requires a sealed or gasketed sump lid be installed.

 Rough in Heating